Guanbin-Huang/tensorRT_cpp/README.md

 ## Tutorial Video

-- blibli : https://www.bilibili.com/video/BV1Xw411f7FW (Now only in Chinese.
+- <b>blibli</b> : https://www.bilibili.com/video/BV1Xw411f7FW (Now only in Chinese.
 English is comming)
-- slides : http://zifuture.com:1556/fs/sxai/tensorRT.pptx (Now only in Chinese.
+- <b>slides</b> : http://zifuture.com:1556/fs/sxai/tensorRT.pptx (Now only in Chinese.
 English is comming)

-## An out-of-the-box TensorRT-based Framework for  High Performance Inference with C++/Python support
+## An Out-of-the-Box TensorRT-based Framework for High Performance Inference with C++/Python Support

-- C++ interface: 3 lines of code is all you need to run a YoloX
+- C++ Interface: 3 lines of code is all you need to run a YoloX

   ```C++
   // create inference engine on gpu-0